peoplewithkeyboards/blog/_root/about.md

 ---
-title : About Me
+title : About
-description:
+description: We're going to be a non-profit.
+For now, we're just posting code.
 ---

-All about me =)
+We're going to be a non-profit.
+For now, we're just posting code.